VAT on drinks UK: Coffee, tea and the taxman’s decree

 9:33

-When it comes to VAT on drinks in the UK, most food and drink for human consumption is thought of as zero-rated .
-However, a surprising number of drink-related items are subject to the standard rate of 20% like:
+When it comes to VAT on drinks in the UK, most food and drink for human consumption is thought of as zero-rated.
+However, a surprising number of drink-related items are actually subject to the standard rate of 20%.
+These include:

 • Any drinks served as part of catering services